Sh1v4nk/Passgen-React/README.md

 - Enhanced security with `crypto.getRandomValues` for generating random values.
 - Added checkbox validation for improved user experience.

+## Usage

+1. Set the desired password length using the range slider.
+2. Select the character types to include in the generated password.
+3. Click the "**Generate Icon**" button next to generated password filed to generate a new password.
+4. Click the "**Copy**" button to copy the generated password to the clipboard.
+5. Optionally, customize the settings and generate multiple passwords as needed.

 ## Technologies Used

 - React.js